hypcn/axe/README.md

 ## HypertableSink

-Log messages to the [Hypertable](https://hypertable.co.uk).
+Log messages to [Hypertable](https://hypertable.co.uk).
 For each new message, a new Record is created within a target Collection, with the data from the logged message written to the new Record.

 Example: